Select your destination country above to calculate international shipping costs from the U.S.

 If you ship boxes from the U.S. loose, each box will be handled by hand.
 There is no guarantee that it will be handled with proper care.
 Boxes can be damaged during international transportation.
 Loose boxes can be partially lost or misrouted during delivery from the USA.
 Separated boxes can be easily stolen.

 Please remember that if your cargo contains three to five separate shipping boxes, you may ask to ship it loose.
-However, if you send many boxes overseas OR any shipping items exceed 100 lbs, the ocean freight carrier's terminal (CFS) may refuse to ship the boxes loose.
+However, if you send many boxes overseas OR any shipping items that exceed 100 lbs, the ocean freight carrier's terminal (CFS) may refuse to ship the boxes loose.
 CFS will palletize loose boxes anyway, whether you requested to palletize your cargo for shipping or not.

 The dimensions of a standard U.S. pallet used in shipping cargo from the USA are 48"(1.2m) x 40"(1.0m) x 6"(0.15m).
 Sometimes, loaded with shipping goods, pallets are called "skids."